ZaneMa528/Invocieflow-ui/user-story.md

 - Demonstrate the functionality of e-invoicing APIs through an intuitive GUI
 - Show how Reckon One API can be integrated with UBL XML conversion for Australian standards
-- Illustrate the validation process against Australian e-invoicing standards
+- Provide automated validation against Australian e-invoicing standards
 - Demonstrate invoice sending via email and PEPPOL network
 - Provide a reference implementation for SMEs considering e-invoicing solutions